have asked where has CAT (Christadelphian Advancement Trust) came

 aspects a considerable amount of pastoral work is involved.

-main aim is supporting the spread of the Gospel world-wide, and
+main aim is supporting the spread of the Gospel world-wide, the baptisms of people, pastoral care for them, and

 see ourselves not so much as missionaries, but background support